Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 ### Authors

-TODO separated out from People tab for clarity, but is this correct or more confusing?

 An author is a person or organisation responsible for creating the collection.
 It is possible for collections to have multiple authors.

 Column | Type | Description
 --- | --- | ---
-@id | Data entry | Persistent, managed unique ID in URL format (if available), for example an ROR for an organisation or an ORCID, personal home page URL or email address for a person.
+@id | Data entry | Persistent, managed unique ID in URL format (if available), for example, an ROR for an organisation or an ORCID, personal home page URL or email address for a person.
 @type | Dropdown | The type of the author.
-Either `Person` and `Organization` can be selected. name | Data entry | The name of the author.
+Either `Person` or `Organization` can be selected. name | Data entry | The name of the author.

 <br>